 You have probably, at some point, heard the old adage ‘loose lips sink ships’ and that certainly applies when you are trying to sell your home.
 There are, to be fair, many things you must declare to a potential buyer both for legal and moral reasons but there are other things that, well, you should basically keep your mouth shut about.
-Here are some of the most important things that no seller should never let slip to a potential new owner of their home:
+Here are some of the most important things that no one should never let slip to potential buyers when selling their home.

 “The home is in perfect condition”

 Maybe you have been repairing, fixing, cleaning and home staging for weeks and to you it certainly does look like your home is in perfect shape.
 The fact is though that there really is no such thing as a home that is in ‘perfect condition’, even if it is pretty much brand new.

 Every property has something – even if it’s rather small – that could use fixing, improving or replacing.
 Making the claim upfront that everything is totally as it should be will make a seller seem foolish and boastful, especially if a home inspection then reveals otherwise.

 “We’ve had the home on the market for X”

 This may actually be something home buyers already know, thanks to the listing information, but even if they do it’s not something that should ever be brought up.
 Chances are that even if the listing sheet does state how many days (weeks, months) the property has been for sale that it’s not something the buyer has at the front of their mind right now.

 A property may have been for sale for a while for any number of reasons, but to many that can indicate they might be dealing with a ‘white elephant’ that they should either cross off their list or maybe make a lowball offer on.
 Avoid all of this by steering the conversation – and their attention – elsewhere and allow your home to ‘speak for itself’.